svobtom/onedata4sci/docs/source/user/download_all.rst

 .. warning::

-   Only files which were shared can be downloaded by this script.
+   Only spaces which are shared can be downloaded by this script.

 Get file identifier
 -------------------